xuyanMax/Sequence-Modeling/WEEK-1.md

 After you train a sequence model, one of the ways you can informally get a sense of what is learned is to have a sample novel sequences.

 So the network was trained using this structure shown at the top.
-But to sample, you do something slightly different, so what you want to do is `first sample what is the first word you want your model to generate`.
+But to sample, you do something slightly different, so what you want to do is first sample what is the first word you want your model to generate.
 And so for that you input the `usual x1 equals 0`, `a0 equals 0`.
 And now your first time stamp will have some max probability over possible outputs.
 So what you do is you then `randomly sample` according to this soft max distribution.
 So what the soft max distribution gives you is it tells you what is the chance that it refers to this a, what is the chance that it refers to this Aaron?
 What's the chance it refers to Zulu, what is the chance that the first word is the Unknown word token.
-Maybe it was a chance it was a end of sentence token.
+Maybe it was a chance of a token of the end of sentence.

 And then you take this vector and use, for example, the numpy command `np.random.choice` to sample according to distribution defined by this vector probabilities, and that lets you sample the first words.
 Next you then go on to the second time step, and now remember that the second time step is expecting this `y1 as input`.
 But what you do is you then take the y1 hat that you just sampled and pass that in here as the input to the next timestamps.
 So whatever works, you just chose the first time step passes this input in the second position, and then this soft max will make a prediction for what is y hat 2.
 ![](https://github.com/xuyanMax/image-cache/blob/master/rnn/rnn_sampling.png)

 #### Word-Level RNN vs. Character-Level RNN
-For word level language model, your vocabulary contains words like, `[a, aarun, ...zulu, <UNK>]`.
+For word level language model, your `vocabulary` contains words like, `[a, aarun, ...zulu, <UNK>]`.
 Whereas for character language model, your vocabulary contains characters like '[a,b,c,...z,A,B,C,...Z,0,1,2,...9,.,;, ,‘,...]'.

-Using character-level RNN has some pros and cons.
+**Using character-level RNN has some pros and cons.**

 The advantages of character-level RNN:
 - No need to worry about unknown word tokens.
 It is able to assign a sequence like `mau` non-zero probability.
 Whereas if `mau` is out of your vocabulary for the word-level language model, you just have to assign it the unknown word token.

-The `drawbacks` of using character-level RNN includes:
+The drawbacks of using character-level RNN includes:
 - You end up with much longer sequences (Many English sentence will have 10-20 words but may have many dozens of characters, like (a,b,c,...,z, A,B,C,...,Z,0,1,2,...,9,;, ,/,...))
 - It is more hardware, computationally expensive to train, which is not widely used today.
 - It is not as good as word-level language model at `capturing long range dependencies` between how the earlier parts of the sentence also affect the later parts of the sentence.